winarama/nandor/README.md

 # nandor
 ![alt text](https://winarama.one/img/nandor.png)

-Nandor is a relentless utility application that scans the log files of a given service for script-kiddie network requests and blocks associated IP addresses.
+Nandor is a relentless utility application that blocks IP addresses of would-be marauders who threaten the borders of your digital kingdom.
 Nandor has two modes of operation, **geoblock** and **logscan**.

 ## geoblock
 geoblock blocks all IP addresses associated with a given country.<br>